WKVT-FM: History

 On March 23, 2018, WKVT-FM changed its format from classic rock to variety hits, branded as "92.7 Bratt FM".

 The station also served as the Brattleboro area's New England Patriots' affiliate for NFL games until WINQ took over.

 On July 27, 2021, WKVT-FM changed its format from variety hits to classic hits, branded as "Rewind 92.7 & 102.3", adding a simulcast on WZBK (1220 AM and 102.3 FM) in Keene, New Hampshire.

+On August 4, 2026, it was announced that WKVT-FM, alongside WZBK, would become an affiliate of the Boston Red Sox Radio Network; the agreement runs through the 2028 season.
+The affiliation became available after the market's previous Red Sox affiliate, WEEY, dropped the games in June after a sale and format change.

 Translators

-After having relayed WKVT (1490 AM) for a while, W262CL (100.3 FM) has been relaying WKVT-FM HD2 (which is, in turn, a simulcast of WKNE-HD2 from Keene, New Hampshire) since December 2018.
+After having relayed WKVT (1490 AM) for a while, W262CL (100.3 FM) has been relaying WKVT-FM HD2 (which is, in turn, a simulcast of WKNE-HD2 from Keene, New Hampshire) since December 2018, initially with a soft adult contemporary format branded "EZ Favorites".
+In August 2026, Saga replaced "EZ Favorites" with a simulcast of WKBK, its news/talk station in Keene.